 International.
-15 affiliates.
 Founded 1998.
 Support and education for young women (age 40 and under) living with a diagnosis of breast cancer.
 Addresses the concerns and issues that are unique to young women and breast cancer (such as higher mortality rates, fertility issues and early menopause).
 Information, resources, advocacy, one-to-one Point of Contact Program and online support forums.

 Young Survival Coalition